Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### Is it a good idea to follow each automated build with the execution of automated tests?

 - [ ] Yes.
-Code coverege can be used to assess progress.
+Code coverage can be used to assess progress.
 - [ ] No. Automated tests should be executed when the implementation of a Product Backlog item is complete.
 - [x] Yes.
-The tests may identify wheather there are problems that the Developers should fix before proceeding.
+The tests may identify whether there are problems that the Developers should fix before proceeding.
 - [ ] No. It would take too much time.

 _[⬆ Back to Top](#table-of-contents)_